 2014 Coastal Community Resilience Grants Awarded

-On April 4, Massachusetts Energy and Environmental Affairs (EEA) Secretary Rick Sullivan announced nearly $1 million in funding through CZM’s Coastal Community Resilience Grants Program to support local climate preparedness efforts to address the effects of coastal storms, flooding, erosion, and sea level rise now and into the future.
+On April 4, the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) announced nearly $1 million in funding through CZM’s Coastal Community Resilience Grants Program to support local climate preparedness efforts to address the effects of coastal storms, flooding, erosion, and sea level rise now and into the future.
 The 10 grant award recipients are the communities of Barnstable, Boston, Brewster, Gloucester, Hingham, Hull, Oak Bluffs, Provincetown, Salem, and Weymouth.
 Grants funded through the first round include projects that will increase awareness of sea level rise and other climate impacts, identify community vulnerabilities and risks, develop targeted strategies, and implement on-the-ground measures to increase community resilience.
-For more information on this year’s Coastal Community Resilience Grants, see the EEA press release.

 Gloucester Designated Port Area Boundary Review Decision